Dear Stephen:

 Global Furniture Group hosted an event tied to the Formula 1 Miami Grand Prix, and from the moment you walked into their Miami Design District showroom, you could tell this wasn’t business as usual.
 It didn’t feel staged, and it didn’t feel forced—it felt intentional, and that’s a big difference.
 There was movement in the room right away.
 Race simulators, reflex challenges, people competing, laughing, leaning into it.
 No one stood off to the side checking their phone, and no one quietly planned their exit.
 If you’ve been to enough of these events, you know how rare that is.
 The excitement was contagious.

 What stood out wasn’t just the activity—it was how well everything worked together.
 The food made sense for the moment.
 The drinks had personality.
 The music from DJ Yissel gave the space a steady pulse without taking over the room.
-It all fit, and because of that, people stayed engaged longer than they usually do.
+It all fit.
+Because of that, people stayed engaged longer than they usually do.
 And Global did something a lot of companies still get wrong—they gave people a real reason to stay engaged.
 Not a generic giveaway, not something forgettable, but actual Formula 1 race tickets.
 One prize was a $13K ticket to the race!
 And there were 4 other major ticket prizes as well.
 That’s the kind of incentive people pay attention to.
 It changes the dynamic.
 It keeps people in the room, in the conversation, and talking about it afterward.
-Because when this is done right, it’s not about putting on a show.
+Because when this is done right, it isn’t about putting on a show.
 It’s about what the show says about you.
 And this one said a lot.
-This is a furniture showroom—office furniture and healthcare furniture—and customers seeing, touching, and sitting in the products has to be a win-win for Global.
+This is a furniture showroom—office furniture and healthcare furniture—and letting customers see, touch, and sit in the products has to be a win-win for Global.

-I’m not even naming everyone.
-People showed up with their “teams” and their clients—not out of obligation, but because they wanted to be there.
-It was a fun night out, and it made good business sense.
-Not just dealers, but designers and specifiers, and real customers.
+I am not even naming them all.
+Everyone showed up with their “teams” and their clients—not out of obligation, but because they wanted to be there.
+Because it was a fun night out and made good business sense.
+Not just dealers, but designers and specifiers—real customers.

 This wasn’t a slow weekend in Miami—it’s one of the busiest weekends of the year—and still, people made time for this.
 That tells you everything you need to know.
 What Global understands—and what a lot of others are still trying to figure out—is that you can’t wait for customers to come to you anymore.
 You can’t assume they’ll show up just because you opened the doors.
 You must give them a reason.
 A real reason.
-Global is investing in relationships, in their dealers, and in creating experiences that feel natural, not manufactured.
+Global is investing in relationships, in dealers, and in creating experiences that feel natural, not manufactured.
 And when you do that consistently, people respond.
 They show up earlier, they stay longer, and they come back.
-I saw Don Tarr, Regional Sales Manager Gulf Coast for Global—who seemed to know everyone— and Kristin Adams, the Regional Sales Manager, with her Miami team.
+I saw Don Tarr, Regional Sales Manager Gulf Coast for Global.
+He seemed to know everyone.
+I also saw Kristin Adams, the Regional Sales Manager, and her Miami team.

 And the manufacturers who understand it first won’t just stay out in front—they’ll make it impossible to catch up.